kvz/environmental/README.md

 As the output is cleansed from any environment variable that was not declared in `env/production.sh` or one of it's ancestors.

-You could use this list to inject into a process up (re)starts, or save as a file and use e.g. rsync to distribute it:
+You could use this list to inject into a process upon (re)starts, or save as a file so upstart can inject it into a non-privileged process, and use e.g. rsync to distribute it amongst privileged users:

 ```bash
 for host in `echo ${MYAPP_SSH_HOSTS}`; do